Puppets/puppets-old/README.md

 app.module( 'myPuppet' ).pieces( 'somePiece', somePiece );
 ```

 You cannot overwrite a piece that already exists.
-Attempts to do so will be ignored, and a value of `false` will be
+Attempts to do so will be ignored, and the function will return `false`.
-returned from the function.

 ```js
 app.module( 'myPuppet', Puppets.Puppet );